IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 Bedside pulse oximeters measure the percent saturation of oxygen in capillary blood.
 Pulse oximetry is particularly useful during procedural sedation and during attempts at endotracheal intubation because of the real-time availability of the information.
 However, this information is incomplete because there may be a delay of 20–30 seconds from the desaturation event to the reading because of the time of blood flow from central to peripheral circulation—longer in vasoconstricted patients; pulse oximeters do not measure the Pco2, nor do they detect the presence of hypoventilation leading to respiratory acidosis.
 It is also important to recall the oxygen delivery equation, which is Do2 = (1.34 × Hb × Spo2 × 0.01) + (0.023 × Pao2), so the two factors we really need to know are the hemoglobin and Spo2.

 Arterial blood gases (ABGs) provide, in essence, the same information about arterial oxygen saturation as does pulse oximetry, but are necessary to provide valuable information about the effectiveness of ventilation.
 The blood gas provides measurement of pH, Po2, and Pco2.
 In the emergency department, and most other situations in the hospital, a venous blood gas (VBG) is adequate.
 It has been shown in multiple studies that pH is similar, that the Pco2 is similar up to 45 mm Hg, and there is good correlation with bicarbonate as well.
-In the emergency department, a VBG is much more easily obtainable, and much less painful, assuming ...
+In the emergency department, a VBG is much more easily obtainable, ...